 It’s cold.
 I mean… really cold.
 Here’s our chance to crank up the oven, throw these onions inside and lean against the oven door as they transform from sharp and bite-y to soft and sweet.
+And while we’re at it, here’s how to roast any vegetable.

 Oh wait… you might be one of those people who think they don’t like onions.
 I’m here to tell you that you’re wrong.
 You exclusively like whole roasted onions.